All The Eclipses In 2024 To Watch Out For

 An annular solar eclipse occurs when the Moon aligns between the Sun and the Earth but is seated at or near its farthest point (apogee) in its elliptical orbit around the planet.
 At or near apogee, the Moon is not big enough to completely obstruct the Sun’s rays.
 As a result, it only appears as a dark disk, and the Sun creates a bright ring around it.

-The 2024 annular eclipse occurs on 2 October at 5:43 HST (4:13 pm MYT) and will last till 11.47 HAT (10:17 pm MYT).
+The 2024 annular eclipse occurs on 2 October at 5:43 HST (4:13 pm SGT) and will last till 11.47 HAT (10:17 pm SGT).
 While most of the eclipse path lies on the Pacific Ocean, parts of South America such as Chile, Argentina, Falkland Islands and others can also see portions of it.

 It is important to keep your solar and lunar eclipse glasses handy while catching a glimpse of this annular solar eclipse.